 Usage: Specify the name of a zone that has been configured on the local Ethernet network.
+Enter up to 33 alphanumeric characters.

-If you do not specify a name and AppleTalk=Yes, the MAX is placed in the default zone.
+If you do not specify a name and AppleTalk=Yes, the MAX acquires its zone(s) from the seed router on the network, including the default zone.